brianbrunner/yowl-dialog-manager/README.md

 $ npm install yowl-dialog-manager --save
 ```

-Dialog Manager also requires a persistent yowl session to handle dialog chaining and responses.
+Dialog Manager requires a persistent yowl session to handle dialog chaining and responses. **IF YOU DO NOT USE ONE OF THESE, YOUR DIALOG MANAGERS WILL NOT WORK.**

 [yowl-session-memory](https://github.com/brianbrunner/yowl-session-memory)
 [yowl-session-redis](https://github.com/brianbrunner/yowl-session-redis)